 Notes: 1,635 observations (545 cities \times 3 decades (1985-2005)) in each regression.
 Socioeconomic characteristics are the log of the GDP, the share of employment in manufacturing, the share of employment in finance and business services, the share of employment in non-market services, and the unemployment rate.
-Robust standard errors are clustered by FUA and are in parenthesis. ^{a}, ^{b} and ^{c} indicates significant at 1, 5, and 10 percent level, respectively.
+Robust standard errors are clustered by FUA and are in parenthesis. a , b and c indicates significant at 1, 5, and 10 percent level, respectively.

 In summary, the above results point out that railroads serve to free up highway capacity by taking drivers off the highways and putting them in trains.
 These findings are in contrast to those of Duranton and Turner (2011), who find no effect of public transit on congestion.
 However, their empirical evidence is based on regular buses, which are as prone to traffic congestion as motor vehicles.
-On the contrary, our findings are in line with those of Anderson (2014), who finds that public transit generates large congestion relief benefits.
+On the contrary, our findings are in line with those of Anderson (2014), Adler and van Ommeren (2016), Bauernschuster et al. (2017), Adler et al. (2020) and Russo et al. (2021), who find that public transit generates large congestion relief benefits.

-13We use an empirical strategy based on an interaction term (instead of directly using the length of the subway network as explanatory variable) because, unfortunately, we only have GIS maps and data for subways in 2011.
+15We use an empirical strategy based on an interaction term (instead of directly using the length of the subway network as explanatory variable) because, unfortunately, we only have GIS maps and data for subways in 2011.